piotrgiedziun/university/lab3/README.txt

 - using infor form task (1) try to find a way to reduce the avg time per query
 	> using indexes improve performance

-- repeat the prcedure for a query that finds the number of tickets sold in a time interval of 1 year (DATE_ADD)
+- repeat the procedure for a query that finds the number of tickets sold in a time interval of 1 year (DATE_ADD)
 	>   SELECT
 		    ti . *, sh.start_date
 		FROM